deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

         m_ecnState = ECN_DISABLED;
       }

+In classicEcn:
 Once the ECN-negotiation is successful, the sender sends data packets with ECT bits set in the IP header.

 Note: As mentioned in Section 6.1.1 of RFC 3168, ECT bits should not be set during ECN negotiation.
 The ECN negotiation implemented in |ns3| follows this guideline.

+In EcnPp:
+The receiver should send SYN/ACK packet with ECT bits set in the IP header.
+If the sender of SYN/ACK get congestion feedback, it will adopt ECN+ for congestion response.
+Reduce IW from 10 segments to 1 segment.

 ECN State Transitions
 ^^^^^^^^^^^^^^^^^^^^^